MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 For each data source:

  - **URL** -- the URL of the index from which to fetch profile URLs.
-Default is the main Murmurations index at https://index.murmurations.network/v1/nodes
+Default is the main Murmurations index at https://index.murmurations.network/v1/nodes which will be deprecated so new aggregators should use: https://test-index.murmurations.network/v2/nodes (for gathering data from the test index) and https://index.murmurations.network/v2/nodes for the main v2 index.

  - **API key** -- for indices that require authentication with a key, add it here
  - **Include API key in node requests** -- For centralized data stores that also require authentication with a key to collect profiles, check this (generally not required or recommended)
  - **Basic auth user name** and **basic auth password** -- For data sources that are behind HTTP Basic Authentication (such as some staging servers), basic auth credentials can be added.
- - **Queryable fields** -- Use this to tell the aggregator which filter fields should get sent to the index as query parameters.
-(Deprecated.
-Use the *index query parameters* field instead.)
- - **Index query parameters** -- parameters to send to this index to specify results.
-For available parameters see the [index API spec].
+ - **Index query parameters** -- parameters to send to the index to specify results.
+For available parameters see the [index API spec](https://app.swaggerhub.com/apis-docs/MurmurationsNetwork/IndexAPI/2.0.0#/Aggregator%20Endpoints/get_nodes).
 Common parameters include `page_size`, which determines how many results are retrieved from the index, `country`, and `schema`, which specifies profiles that have filled in data for a specific schema.
  - **Turn off this data source** -- in cases where there are multiple data sources defined, it can be convenient to turn off a data source, ether to retain settings for future use or so that data sources can be queried one at a time or in a specific sequence.

- #### Schema files

- Web-accessible URL for a Murmurations schema.
-Schemas added here help the aggregator plugin handle the data that's being received from the network, validate it, and display it appropriately.
-Add any schemas that you are retrieving data for.
-When this value changes and the settings are saved, the plugin will attempt to download the referenced schemas, as well as any fields that are linked from them, and assemble a combined local schema that will match the data from the profiles.
-This may take a few moments for large schemas.

- #### URL for field map file

-An optional URL for a file that maps fields in the WP data base to fields in the schema.
-If the data you're collecting doesn't include `name` or `primary_url` fields, a custom field map file is required to map schema fields to required WP DB fields.
-Otherwise this can probably be left as default unless you are working with a specialized configuration.

 ### Intereface Tab